 There are too many young adults and teens that are becoming pregnant.
-If there was more education and family planning resources available, perhaps pregnancy rates would not be so high. - Community/Business Leader becoming parents. - Social Service Representative
+If there was more education and family planning resources available, perhaps pregnancy rates would not be so high. - Community/Business Leader

 Chicago maintains a higher than acceptable teen pregnancy rate as well as pregnancies that are not spaced.
 Teens and families need to feel empowered and able to talk about sensitive issues such as sexual activity.
 There is little support and resources for families beyond sex education.
 For uninsured women, there are few options for free birth control. - Social Service Representative